K-Nizamov/toDoApp/README.md

-ToDo list app using ReactJS
+ToDo list app using ReactJS ( using CONTEXT API(build in React) for state managment.
+The state is managed by useReducer hook instead of useState hook, which is more like Redux.

 # Getting Started with Create React App